 6.1.4 Device Management

 Since GCP is a protocol for managing remote devices, GCP contains some basic functions for managing that device.
-Among these functions are ping, reset, and power management.
-These modes are coordinated using the Device Management message and the Notify message.
+The only function currently supported is ping.

 The modes available for Device Management are shown in Table 3.